Frequently Asked Questions

 Q: If I am hired for a position, do I retain that position for the academic year?

-A: Yes, starting in the fall of 2022, assuming a student remains in good academic standing and meets the threshold of satisfactory performance as a graduate assistant, all assistantships will be for two consecutive semesters.
+A: Yes, assuming a student remains in good academic standing and meets the threshold of satisfactory performance as a graduate assistant, all assistantships will be for two consecutive semesters.

 Q: Is there a graduate housing option?

-A: Yes, it is seperate from a graduate assistantship.
+A: Yes, it is separate from a graduate assistantship.

 In the fall and spring, students must complete 120 hours each semester, and in the summer, students must complete 45 hours per summer term.